JackOfNoneTrades/ThaumicDabblery/README.md

 ```zenscript
 mods.thaumcraft.ResearchScanGates.clear("BANNERS");
 ```

-While a gate is active, it replaces that entry's native item, entity, and aspect discovery triggers and makes the entry strictly scan-discovered.
+While a gate is active, it replaces that entry's native item, entity, and aspect discovery triggers and hides it until all gate requirements are met.
 Clearing or undoing the gate restores its original triggers and visibility flags.
 Progress is stored per player, and a target scanned before a gate was installed may be scanned once more to recover the missing requirement without awarding aspects twice.
 Entities still need registered Thaumcraft aspects to be valid scan targets.
 Fully qualified calls such as the examples require no import.
 In a dedicated pack, distribute the